IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 ##  Termination and Change

-Any major change to the IASA 2.0 arrangements shall require a similar level of community consensus and deliberation and shall be reflected by a subsequent Best Current Practice (BCP) document.
+Any major change to the IASA 2.0 arrangements shall require community consensus and deliberation and shall be reflected by a subsequent Best Current Practice (BCP) document.